A Vision-Language Pre-training Model-Guided Approach for Mitigating Backdoor Attacks in Federated Learning: Introduction

-Existing defense strategies can be classified into three main categories.
-Specifically, the first type distinguishes benign and malicious clients by clustering model parameters~\cite{DBLP:conf/uss/NguyenRCYMFMMMZ22,DBLP:journals/tdsc/MuCSLCZM24,DBLP:conf/ndss/FereidooniPRDS24}, while highly relies on the homogeneous data distribution of FL.
-The second depends on modified aggregation strategies such as weighted aggregation, median-based aggregation, and rank-based aggregation to achieve robust FL~\cite{han2023towards,cao2021fltrust,DBLP:conf/icml/YinCRB18}.
-However, malicious clients can adjust attack strategies to circumvent these rules, such as the screening of poisoning parameters and hierarchical poisoning mechanisms~\cite{DBLP:conf/iclr/ZhuangY0H0024}.
-The third kind of methods use differential privacy to reduce the impact of backdoor attacks, but task performance is generally negatively affected~\cite{DBLP:conf/uss/NguyenRCYMFMMMZ22,DBLP:conf/aistats/BagdasaryanVHES20}.
-Thus, most existing methods are built on overly rigid assumptions of accessing to a clean labeled validation set or homogeneous data distribution across clients, which limit their real-world utility.
-Moreover, existing defense methods overlook the issue of class prototype deviations caused by the presence of backdoor samples, which leads to a degradation in model performance during the backdoor defense process.
+However, existing defense strategies can hardly balance the contradiction between privacy protection and effectiveness, due to reliance of a common assumption on the clean labeled validation set or homogeneous data distribution across clients.
+Existing methods also overlook the issue of class prototype deviations caused by the presence of backdoor samples, which results in a degradation in model performance during the backdoor defense process.
+To be specific, the first type of existing methods distinguishes benign and malicious clients by clustering model parameters~\cite{DBLP:conf/uss/NguyenRCYMFMMMZ22,DBLP:journals/tdsc/MuCSLCZM24,DBLP:conf/ndss/FereidooniPRDS24}, while it is highly dependent on the homogeneous data distribution of FL.
+The second depends on modified aggregation strategies to achieve robust FL, e.g., weighted, median-based, and rank-based aggregations, but malicious clients can adjust attack strategies to circumvent these rules, such as the screening of poisoning parameters and hierarchical poisoning mechanisms~\cite{han2023towards,cao2021fltrust,DBLP:conf/icml/YinCRB18,DBLP:conf/iclr/ZhuangY0H0024}.
+Finally, another strategy applies differential privacy to reduce the impact of backdoor attacks, causing negative impact on performance~\cite{DBLP:conf/uss/NguyenRCYMFMMMZ22,DBLP:conf/aistats/BagdasaryanVHES20}.